• Skip to main content

 Miso Glazed Brussels Sprouts

-Roasted brussels sprouts tossed with a garlicky, sweet and savory miso glaze.
+Roasted miso glazed Brussels sprouts tossed with a garlicky, sweet and savory miso glaze.
 Crisp edges and a tender middle makes it the perfect side dish, snack, or an appetizer.

 Servings: 4 people